samfeder/GoRemote-Therapy-Canada/src/pages/outline/index.md

 ---
-templateKey: 'product-page'
+templateKey: 'outline-page'
-path: /products
+path: /outline
-title: Our Coffee
+title: Outline
 image: /img/jumbotron.jpg
-heading: Great coffee with a conscience
+heading: Let's Get Started
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  Getting started is the hardest part, it's so overwhelming!
+There's a lot of compliance information that you really should know before you see your first client.
 intro:
   blurbs:
     - image: /img/coffee.png